If you want to explore Boston, Boston Duck Tours is the best way to see the city from land and water, and that too in the same vehicle.

 The fun and entertainment begin when you hop on your “DUCK,” a World War II-styled amphibian vehicle that takes you on a land and water excursion.

 You’ll cruise by all the significant places that make Boston the birthplace of freedom and a city of firsts.

 Some of the highlights are –

-- the historical Bunker Hill that echoes the stories of the American Revolution
+- The historical Bunker Hill echoes the stories of the American Revolution

-The DUCK transports you to different neighbourhoods where you experience nature and man-made architecture a little closer.
+The DUCK transports you to different neighborhoods where you experience nature and man-made architecture a little closer.

-Your ConDUCKtor will be giving you lots of little-known facts and interesting insights about Boston city.
+Your ConDUCKtor will give you many little-known facts and interesting insights about Boston city.

-Their witty and humorous commentary will make your journey a lot more fun!
+Their witty commentary will make your journey a lot more fun!